Extra protection when paying with a UK credit card

 - Section 75 applies to most credit card agreements, store cards and some car finance agreements.

-- Section 75 applies as long as the price of the goods/service is over £100 and between £30000, excluding fees like delivery charges etc.
+- Section 75 applies as long as the price of the goods/service is over £100 and does not exceed £30000, excluding fees like delivery charges, etc.

 - Section 75 applies when you have paid for the goods using your card directly to the trader, creating a 3-party agreement between you, the trader and the credit card company.

-You purchase a used car from a dealership with a value of £7500.
-You pay a deposit on your credit card and the rest with cash.
-The ratio of each payment method is irrelevant as you are still protected as the value of the goods is over £100.
-If you like you could pay 1p on your credit card!
+You can make a Section 75 claim, where the above applies even if you did not pay in full on the credit card.
+For example: If you purchase a used car from a dealership with a value of £7500 and you pay a deposit on your credit card and the rest with cash.
+As long as the value of the goods is over £100, you will be protected for the full value of the claim, regardless of the amount paid on the card.
+If you like you could pay 1p on your credit card and still be protected!

-Don’t forget – You can still claim from a credit card, even if you no longer use the account!
+You can also still make a claim from a credit card provider, even if the account is closed or is no longer used!

 What’s not covered?

 - The purchase of land